pstovik/fe2020-workshop/part2-component-framework/README.md

 # Part2

+## motivation
+- demonstrates component oriented thinking and DOM/HTML as the state projection using TypeScript
+- goal is to understand single source of truth principle (application state abstracted from the visualization)

 ## how this repo was created
 - used bobril-build configuration TODO (bobril.com/example/package.json)
     - ? with / without tslint configured